ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ### The Merge and the Shanghai upgrade {#merge-and-shanghai}

 In order to simplify and maximize focus on a successful transition to proof-of-stake, The Merge upgrade will not include certain anticipated features such as the ability to withdraw staked ETH.
-The Shanghai upgrade is planned to follow The Merge, in which the ability to withdraw is slotted as a top priority.
+The Shanghai upgrade is planned to follow The Merge, which will enable the ability for stakers to withdraw.

 Stay up-to-date with the [Shanghai upgrade planning issue on GitHub](https://github.com/ethereum/pm/issues/450), or the [EF Research and Development Blog](https://blog.ethereum.org/category/research-and-development/).
 For those curious, learn more about [What Happens After The Merge](https://youtu.be/7ggwLccuN5s?t=101), presented by Vitalik at the April 2021 ETHGlobal event.

 ### The Merge and data sharding {#merge-and-data-sharding}

-Originally, the plan was to work on shard chains before The Merge—to address scalability.
+Originally, the plan was to work on shard chains before The Merge in order to address scalability.
 However, with the boom of [layer 2 scaling solutions](/layer-2/), the priority has shifted to swapping proof-of-work to proof-of-stake via The Merge.

 Plans for sharding are rapidly evolving, but given the rise and success of layer 2 technologies to scale transaction execution, sharding plans have shifted to finding the most optimal way to distribute the burden of storing compressed calldata from rollup contracts, allowing for exponential growth in network capacity.
 This would not be possible without first transitioning to proof-of-stake.